Tolerance Stack Up Analysis:

 • Define the transfer function as shown in the reference image.

-• The transfer function will be derived automatically.
+• For 1D stacks - the transfer function can be derived automatically.

-Part 7 - Define requirements and set targets
+Point 7 - Define Requirements and Set Targets

 • Open the menu to define your requirements in the top right corner.